VMware CPU hog

 CPU load

 It specifies the load exerted on each VM CPU core (in percentage).
-You can tune it using the CPU_LOAD
+Tune it by using the CPU_LOAD

 environment variable.